RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 behaving consistently, the returned matches use the capitalization of the custom slot values supplied in the config file rather than what Cortana will send.
 Thus, if your custom slot value (in the config file) is "petunia" then "petunia" will be returned even if Cortana will send you "Petunia".
-Note that the builtin slot types are not yet configured to do the same (so for and AMAZON.Country you could get "france" or "France").
-This will be fixed in a later release, but for now please use case insensitive conversions.

 ### Slot flags